oscarchankalung/oscarchankalung.github.io/img/projects/appicidea/06-hkc-library-admin/README.md

 ## Outcome

-70% of the frontend were finished as I left the company.
+70% of the frontend was finished as I left the company.
 It is expected the website would serve 3 to 5 users.

 ## Screenshots